 While not part of the six instruments referred to, the RPM gauge is incorporated into scan techniques as appropriate.

 All instruments suffer from lag, some to a greater extent than others.
-All instruments, other than the VSI, can be considered to be responsive enough for light aeroplane use.
+All instruments can be considered to be responsive enough for light aeroplane use.
 The VSI, however, suffers from significant lag, and must be cross-referenced with other instruments to check its indications.

 The importance of checking instruments while taxiing, and in-flight SADIE checks are revised.